 In 2010 Zita founded Black Activists Rising Against Cuts (BARAC) UK with Lee Jasper.
 They knew the coalition government was going to introduce huge cuts, which were going to disproportionately impact black workers, service users and communities.
-Deepening racism and injustice goes hand-in-hand with austerity, so they also co-founded the Movement Against Xenophobia.
+Deepening racism and injustice goes hand-in-hand with an economic ideology to limit public spending (eg on schools, hospitals etc) in order to reduce government deficits, so they also co-founded the Movement Against dislike of or prejudice against people from other countries.
 They fought against the Immigration Bill, a racist and divisive piece of legislation.
 Unfortunately, the bill passed into law as at that time all major parties were pandering to the right wing.
 The Windrush Scandal was a direct outcome of that piece of legislation and Zita helped set up BAME Lawyers for Justice, an umbrella group of race equality and justice groups.
-It supports individual families facing deportation and campaigns on the hostile environment and injustice faced by black communities.
+It supports individual families facing the action of removing someone from a country and campaigns on the hostile environment and injustice faced by black communities.

 Zita has been stalked online and in real life by the far right, including receiving death threats, but one of her abusers was prosecuted.
 Lots of women get targeted online but if you are a black woman it is even more vitriolic.
 Zita believes that it is an attempt to silence our voices and that everybody has a responsibility to challenge misogyny and racist abuse.